Compliance and Respect for Human Rights

 Upgrade of the Whistle-blowing ProgramWe Are Promoting Knowledge of S.C.A.N.'s Existence and Its Effective Operation

-Operated under the supervision of the executive officer in charge of the legal department, S.C.A.N. enables direct reporting not only to the executive officer in charge of the Legal Department but also to an outside law firm.
+Operated under the supervision of the executive officer in charge of the legal department, S.C.A.N. enables direct reporting not only to the Legal Department but also to an outside law firm.
 In addition to serving as a reporting system, S.C.A.N. also plays a role as a point of contact for consultations, such as whether a specific act would be classed as a compliance violation.

 Responses to External Notifications

-In accordance with the establishment of the Corporate Governance Code, we reconfigured the internal reporting system in fiscal year 2015 as part of the strengthening of governance functions at each Sekisui Chemical Group company and newly put in place points of contact for consultations from, and whistleblowing by, suppliers.
+In accordance with the establishment of the Corporate Governance Code, we reconfigured the intra-company whistle-blowing system in fiscal 2015 as part of the strengthening of governance functions at each Sekisui Chemical Group company and newly put in place points of contact for consultations from, and whistleblowing by, suppliers.

 This consultation / notification point of contact is intended for use by the executive officers and employees of business partners in Japan who are continuously conducting business transactions with Sekisui Chemical Group companies.
 We occasionally accept requests for consultations and receive reports via a form made available on Group company websites and, while conducting consultations with business partners, proceed to confirm the facts and take corrective action concerning any alleged “law-violating conduct.”
 The content of consultations and reports is shared only among the minimum number of people necessary to resolve the “law-violating conduct" concerned, and all parties that need to be involved are obliged to keep that content confidential.